liberland/Constitution/Constitution.md

 § 3

-A Person who acts and mixes their labour with a thing, an animal or with any other controllable natural phenomenon,henceforth: “Object”, which is as of yet unowned by another Person, shall be acknowledged as the owner of that Object and the Object becomes their Property.
+A Person who acts and mixes their labor with a thing, an animal or with any other controllable natural phenomenon, henceforth: “Object”, which is as of yet unowned by another Person, shall be acknowledged as the owner of that Object and the Object becomes their Property.

 § 4

 A Person shall in no wise be limited in their free disposal of their Property and they may change the Object of it or destroy the Object, as they see fit.